 Honor your body by feeding it fresh, unprocessed, anti-inflammatory foods and plenty of clean water.
 Indulge your senses with a scented candle, relaxing music, essential oils, or a gentle massage.
 Rest!
-We need 7-8 hours uninterrupted sleep for optimal function of brain, digestion, hormones, muscle recovery and body weight.
+We need 7-8 hours of uninterrupted sleep for optimal function of the brain, digestion, hormones, muscle recovery, and body weight.
 (CLICK HERE for 4 Tips for Your Best Night of Sleep Yet)

 When stress triggers anxiety, our bodies react by tightening our muscles and holding our breath.
 One of the best ways to handle a stressful situation is to remain present, feel the emotions that you are experiencing, and keep breathing.
 Breathing naturally (with full, deep, belly breaths) allows you to fully address your feelings and minimize anxiety.

 Simply taking a few deep breaths in combination with visualization for six seconds activates the body’s natural “Relaxation Response” engaging the vagus nerve.
-This triggers a signal within your nervous system to slow heart rate, lower blood pressure and decreases cortisol, according to The American Institute of Stress4.
+This triggers a signal within your nervous system to slow heart rate, lower blood pressure, and decrease cortisol, according to The American Institute of Stress4.

 Engaging in some form of aerobic activity can act as a release or “flight” and “burn up” elevated cortisol resulting from the stress of your day.
 Just 20-30 minutes of activity daily, even walking, can have a large impact on reducing your cortisol level.
 Jumping up and down, shaking your body and limbs in a wild dance is also a silly but effective way to release trapped stress in the body!
 Additionally, exercise can release serotonin, the body’s natural “feel good” hormone, easing tension and leaving you more relaxed.